|

 of four tracks, each of which is capable of holding approximately thirty cars.

-All of the track and turnouts are handlaid using code 83 blackened track with
+All of the track and most turnouts are handlaid using code 83 blackened track with

 all the turnouts being remotely controlled.
 The track shown on the other side